ganrad/aks-aspnet-sqldb-rest/README.md

     # From the command output, record the Public IP address (External IP) for service 'ingress-traefik'.
 You will need the IP address in the next step.
     #
     ```
+    Update the DNS name resolver on your **local** workstation.
+Select one of the options below for your PC/Workstation's Operating System.
-    Update the `/etc/hosts` file on the Linux VM (Bastion host).
+    - Linux/MacOS : Update the `/etc/hosts` file.
 On Linux systems, this file is used to lookup and resolve host name IP addresses.
 Use *vi* or *nano* editor to add an hostname entry to this file.
 Refer to the snippet below.
+    - Windows : Update the `C:\Windows\System32\Drivers\etc\hosts` file.

+    Update the local DNS name resolver as shown in the snippet below.
     ```
     # This entry resolves hostnames to the Traefik load balancer IP.
 Substitute the correct value for 'Traefik
     # External IP Address>', obtained in previous step.